grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 Percy knew that this was the hardest part of the job --- remaining always ready to take action when there was absolutely nothing to do.
 The crew had to stay focused on the job during hours and hours of virtually no sensory input at all.
 It was far too easy to fall asleep at the controls, or let one's mind wander off to a place where everything was not just a grime-coated gray accompanied by a background of lush and never-changing noise that managed to be the exact auditory equivalent to the bland color that surrounded them.

 She put the crew on rest rotations.
 Every three hours three of them would get three hours off.
 This kept two people in the control room at all times, one on lookout, and one at the radar/sonar station.
 The off-duty crew were free to spend their time on deck if they wanted.
 But since there was little to see up there but a black horizon tapped firmly against a dark gray one, most of the crew came back down after a few minutes and ended up in their rack sleeping.
-Except for Bastian: he wrapped his long thin form in a rubber foul-weather slicker to keep the wind off and lay out on the forward deck, apparently finding sleep there as easily as warm puppy.
+Except for Bastian: he wrapped his long thin form in a rubber foul-weather slicker to keep the wind off and lay out on the forward deck, apparently finding sleep there as easily as a warm puppy.

 [//]: # (----- invisible character break)